Y-Foundry-Dao/yfd-docs/docs/_develop/dapp/hooks/useHandleInputs.md

 WIP
 {: .label .label-blue}
-# useTx
+# useHandleInputs

-useTx is a custom hook that standardizes our toast messages
+useHandleInputs is a hook that allows us to abstract our input functionality from the components.

 ## Import